robot-gang/maze-runner/results.md

 The main task was to find a path in a custom build maze with green construction paper.

-There were two AR tags, one will be on the Turtlebot, the other one will put in the maze.
-With the help of the camera on the side to provide information of the maze and the position of the Turtlebot and the goal by using both AR tags.
+There were two AR tags, one will be on the TurtleBot, the other one will put in the maze.
+With the help of the camera on the side to provide information of the maze and the position of the TurtleBot and the goal by using both AR tags.

 # Illustrate with pictures and at least one video.